-Börze is a sleek downtown restaurant serving uncomplicated traditional Hungarian food from early morning until midnight, seven days a week.
+Börze is a sleek downtown restaurant serving traditional Hungarian fare from early morning until midnight, seven days a week.
+With red banquettes and a chic interior designed to the minute detail, the vibes evoke a Keith McNally restaurant.
 Börze's moniker is a hat-tip to the enormous, 1907 building across the street that used to be the Budapest Stock and Commodity Exchange.
-With red banquettes and a chic interior designed to the minute detail, Börze recalls a Keith McNally restaurant.
-Börze is a 2017 offshoot of the owners of Menza, and like its sister restaurant, it's a well-oiled machine with a professional waitstaff.
+The restaurant is a 2017 offshoot of Menza, and like its sister restaurant, Börze is a well-oiled machine with reliable dishes and a professional waitstaff.